woohoolabs/yin/README.md

 $ phpunit
 ```

-Additionally, you may run `docker-compose up` in order to execute the tests.
+Additionally, you may run `docker-compose up` or `make test` in order to execute the tests.

 ## Contributing